nasa/fprime/RPI/README.md

  ```
 This means that the GUI was restarted before the socket was released by Linux.
 Wait a minute or so and try again.

 Sometimes the GUI can be sluggish on older RPI models.
 In this case, connect the RPI to a network and run the GUI on another host such as an Ubuntu Linux machine configured for development as described earlier.

-The `runRPI.sh` and `runGui.sh` scripts can be modified to the address of the Linux machine running the GUI as a server.
-To run in this mode, first run `runGui.sh` on the Linux host, and then start `runRPI.sh` on the Raspberry Pi.
+The `runGui.sh` and `runRPI.sh` scripts should be modified with the network addresses selected for the host and Raspberry Pi.

+Follow these steps to run the GUI on a host:

+1) Clone the repository on the host machine
+2) Follow the steps to configure the host for development.
+3) Run the following make command from `RPI`: `make dictionary`.
+This will complete enough of the build to generate a dictionary for the GUI.
+4) Run `runGui.sh` on the host.
+5) Run `runRPI.sh` on the Raspberry Pi.